Mithil-Goradia/mithil-personal-tasks/README.md

 ![image](https://github.com/user-attachments/assets/35390e39-dca8-4b73-a1a3-9df0eda83d7e)

 # Project 2 - Monthly Budget Planner :
 This multifunctioning web-app can calculate the saved amount , loan amount, expenditures along with amount that can be safely invested just by tracking a few daily spends.
-Budget-ment can help you save and also efficiently save money.
+Budget-ment can help you save and also efficiently spend money.
 # login page :
 ![image](https://github.com/user-attachments/assets/463fb956-bcef-48ab-8aa1-fc1a0938f56d)
 # final tab :